csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 2.3.2 =
+Resend Feeds now handles feeds that store feed names in a feedName property rather than feed_name or provide no feed name at all.
+Also, a nice name is provided for the Partial Entries add-on which does not use feed names.
+Resend Feeds now disables asynchronous feed processing so feeds are resent immediately after pressing the Resend button.
+Fixes a green checkmark not showing near "Feeds were resent successfully."

 = 2.3.0 =
 Now creates .json file exports of each form during plugin activation.
 Form replacer now detects redirect-type confirmations and reminds users that these URLs might need to be updated after replacing forms.
 Fixes a bug in the Form replacer when providing an Edit Form link to users who just imported a single form.
 Bumps tested up to version to 5.9.3.